MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sms-intro.md

 -	System administrator or similar role:
     -	Configure the SMS provider in your organization for sellers to use.
 More information: [Configure SMS provider](configure-sms-provider.md)
-    -	Add, assign, or remove phone numbers to users.
+    -	Assign or remove phone numbers to users.
 More information: [Edit phone numbers](edit-phone-numbers.md)
 - 	Sales manager, seller, or any other similar role:
     -	Choose a service provider to send and receive SMS.
-    -	Add SMS as a step in a sequence.
+    -	Add text message and automated text message as steps in a sequence.
+More information: [Send a text message](steps-sequence.md#send-a-text-message) and [Send an automated text message](steps-sequence.md#send-an-automated-text-message)
     -	Create and add SMS templates.
+More information:
-    -	Send SMS from the Sales Accelerator workspace.
+    -	Send SMS from the Sales Accelerator workspace or the Up next widget.
+More information:
     -	Access past SMS interactions in context with relevant sales records such as, lead and opportunity.

 ## Permissions required